-- (8) Assumes the effect of our board of directors' declaration of a cash dividend to holders of our common and preferred shares to be paid from the net proceeds of the initial public offering and conversion of all outstanding shares of all series of our preferred stock into, and the exercise of all outstanding Series F warrants for, an aggregate of 16,383,575 shares of common stock prior to the completion of this offering, and excludes, as of September 26, 2013, outstanding options to purchase 4,745,577 shares of our common stock at a weighted average exercise price of \$8.99 per share, of which options to purchase 4,247,662 shares at a weighted average exercise price of \$8.62 were vested as of such date, and an exercisable warrant to purchase 241,704 shares of our common stock at a price of \$8.16 per share. - (9) Gives effect to the transactions described in footnote 8 and the sale of 7,362,166 shares of common stock in this offering by us at the estimated initial public offering price of \$10.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated expenses payable by us, the issuance of an additional 12,434 shares of common stock that are expected to be issued and sold in this offering upon the cashless exercise of stock options by certain selling stockholders and the application of the net proceeds of this offering as described under "Use of Proceeds" as if the events had occurred on June 30, 2013.
+- (8) Assumes the effect of our board of directors' declaration of a cash dividend to holders of our common and preferred shares to be paid from the net proceeds of the initial public offering and conversion of all outstanding shares of all series of our preferred stock into, and the exercise of all outstanding Series F warrants for, an aggregate of 16,383,575 shares of common stock prior to the completion of this offering, and excludes, as of September 26, 2013, outstanding options to purchase 4,745,577 shares of our common stock at a weighted average exercise price of \$8.99 per share, of which options to purchase 4,247,662 shares at a weighted average exercise price of \$8.62 were vested as of such date, and an exercisable warrant to purchase 241,704 shares of our common stock at a price of \$8.16 per share. - (9) Gives effect to the transactions described in footnote 8 and the sale of 7,349,869 shares of common stock in this offering by us, after deducting underwriting discounts and commissions and estimated expenses payable by us, the issuance of an additional 24,731 shares of common stock that are being issued and sold in this offering upon the cashless exercise of stock options by certain selling stockholders and the application of the net proceeds of this offering as described under "Use of Proceeds" as if the events had occurred on June 30, 2013.